lacanoid/datalink/docs/primer.md

 With full referential integrity each link can be stored only once, insuring uniqueness among links across the whole database.

+Full referential integrity is meant to be supported by [pg_datalinker](pg_datalinker.md), a separate process coupled with postgres to perform file operations on datalinks.
+Further settings require it's use to be effective.

 (3 rows)